sys1yagi/android-complicated-problems/README.md

 [ja](README_ja.md)

-1. Çontinue loading data and display them on a screen (ex.
+1. Continue loading data and display them on a screen (ex.
 RecyclerView,
-1. Cancel loading data when an Activity or Fragment is paused or stopped.
+2. Cancel loading data when an Activity or Fragment is paused or stopped.
-1. Click button such as Like Button then immediately open next Activity or Fragment.
+3. Click button such as Like Button then immediately open next Activity or Fragment.
 It will destroy the button but should continue the handling.
-1. 一覧でロードエラーが発生した時にリトライしたい。
+4. Allow to retry if load of content failed..
-1. オフライン状態で一覧画面を開いた。
+5. Open the screen in an off-line mode. the screen require request to API.
-1. 一覧のデータが0件の時は大きなレクタングル広告を表示、1件以上の時はフッタにバナー広告を表示したい。
+6. Show rectangle ad if search result is empty.
+Otherwise show banner ad on footer.
-1. 一覧の上部に特集一覧を表示する時、2つのロードをいい感じにしたい。
+7. Integrate multiple request. e.g. Loading a content of HeaderView and a content of RecyclerView.
+Both request wait for each other.
-1. 一覧の2つ目と8つ目にネイティブ広告を表示したい。表示の速度も考慮してプリロードもしておきたい。
+8. Display a native ad in second and eighth in the list.
+The ad should preloaded.
-1. メッセージ画面でメッセージを送信する時、リクエストが成功する前に画面に表示させたい。
+9. When send message in message form, show result before end of the request.
-1. メッセージ画面でメッセージを送信失敗した時、リトライしたい。
+10. Allow to retry if send of message failed.
+It is necessary to solve this problem with No 9.
-1. 低ネットワーク環境下では低画質の画像を表示したい。
+11. Load optimized image in each situation.
+WiFi, 3G, narrow band and more.
-1. wi-fiにつないでいる場合のみ、プリロードして表示を高速化したい。
+12. Preload content if connected to WiFi.